SocialGouv/archifiltre-docs/README.md

 Once your translator filled the CSV, you can import it back.
-Assuming that the first column of the csv is the path, the second your reference language and the following columns the translated languages, you can do, for a file that contains french translation in the third column and german translation in the fourth :
+Assuming that the first column of the csv is the path, the second your reference language and the following columns the translated languages, you can do, for a file that contains french translation in the third column and german translation in the fourth:

 ```bash
 yarn import-translation-csv ./translations/fr-de.csv fr de